zwave-js/node-zwave-js/packages/core/core.api.md

 // Warning: (ae-missing-release-tag) "parseNodeUpdatePayload" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
-export function parseNodeUpdatePayload(nif: Buffer, nodeIdType?: NodeIDType): NodeUpdatePayload;
+export function parseNodeUpdatePayload(nif: Uint8Array, nodeIdType?: NodeIDType): NodeUpdatePayload;

 // Warning: (ae-missing-release-tag) "parseNumber" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //